Possession of Cannabis With Intent to Deliver Lawyer Chicago

 Additional Consequences of a Cannabis Delivery Conviction

-Even though cannabis laws have changed in Illinois, a conviction for possession with intent to deliver can still have serious long-term consequences.
+Even though cannabis laws have changed dramatically in Illinois, felony cannabis convictions still carry serious collateral consequences.

-Avoiding a conviction is often one of the most important goals in defending these cases.
+Avoiding a felony conviction is often one of the most important goals in defending these cases.

 Illegal Search and Seizure

-Many cannabis arrests result from traffic stops, vehicle searches, or searches of residences.
+Many cannabis arrests result from traffic stops, vehicle searches, or home searches.

 Lack of Knowledge or Possession